CBD For Epilepsy: Can CBD Help With Epilepsy?

 Email

 These statements have not been evaluated by the FDA.
-Our products are not intended to diagnose, treat, cure, or prevent any disease.
+USA Medical products are not intended to diagnose, treat, cure, or prevent any disease.
 Please consult with a healthcare professional before use.